 In each property mapping operator, all mapped properties are updated at the same time every time the source sequence sends out a new value.
 It is also possible to connect property mapping operators to multiple target nodes.

 Sometimes you need to synchronize property updates with the data flow, i.e. you do not want the property mapping operator to change the property values outside of notifications emitted by the source sequence.

 For example, imagine a transform operator which is converting a source sequence from one format to another, where the format specification is given by a set of operator properties.
 You may need the target format to change dynamically from time to time, but you may also need to guarantee that parts of the format specification do not change while the operator was converting some other input.
 The

 InputMapping operator allows you to do this by synchronizing property updates with input notifications.

 InputMapping operator works exactly the same way as

-PropertyMapping, but now the connection from the mapping operator to its target node is considered as a proper input.
-It is possible to select which specific member of the original input data will be used as the input data to the target by setting the
+PropertyMapping, but now the connection from the mapping operator to its target node is done through the upstream sources.
+In this case, only values from the source sequence can be used to map properties in the target node.
+However, it is possible to specify which specific member of the original data source will be selected as input to the target node by setting the Selector property.

 Whenever the original input sequence sends out a new data item, all the specified property mappings will be updated at the same time before this item is finally allowed to go through and notify the target.
 In this way, you can be sure that no property changes are performed between upstream notifications.